Ludwigia peploides (Kunth) P.H.Raven

 Bloom Time: Late spring to early fall

-Ludwigia peploides is a perennial herb that grows in moist to wet to flooded areas.
+Ludwigia peploides is a perennial herb that grows in moist, wet or flooded areas.
 The stem can creep over 6.7 feet (2 m) long, sometimes branching.
 It spreads to form mats on the mud or floats ascending in the water.
 Leaves are up to 3 inches (7.5 cm) long and are borne in alternately arranged clusters along the stem.
 Flowers have 5 to 6 lance-shaped sepals beneath a corolla of 5 or 6 bright yellow petals up to 1 inch (2.5 cm) long.
 The blooming period occurs from late spring to early fall, lasting several months.
 Fruits are hard cylindrical capsules.

 How to Grow and Care